2022 British Open Championship betting odds and tips: Futures picks, who will win

 The 2022 British Open Championship betting odds have been released for the PGA Tour event and R&A-run major championship at The Old Course at St. Andrews in Fife, Scotland.

-Jon Rahm and Scottie Scheffler are next best on the table at 14-to-1.
+Xander Schauffele is suddenly on 14-to-1.
+Jon Rahm and Scottie Scheffler are third best on the table at 16-to-1.

 This week, we have the British Open Championship, with the PGA Tour-sanctioned major going back to the Home of Golf at St. Andrews.
 This is a venue the R&A uses every five years, and it is an absolutely special place -- but one that can be torn up by a player hitting their ball well and evading bad weather that is the true defense of the course.